vapor-ware/synse-docs/docs/sdk/user/architecture.md

 When retrieving static information, it will simply look up the pertinent information from the appropriate SDK component and return it.
-This includes things like the plugin metadata, configured devices, plugin health, plugin version, etc.
+This includes things like the plugin metadata, configured devices, plugin version, etc.

 The read and write behavior is more complicated and describe in more detail in the next section.

 The gRPC layer between Synse Server and a plugin can use either TCP or Unix socket for the transport protocol.
+It is generally recommended to use TCP, as it is easier to set up and use.

 ### Plugin Interaction with Devices

 When a plugin starts up, it will load its device configuration and will begin reading from those devices continually (on a configurable interval).
-The reading data it gets back is kept as the "current" reading state.
-When a read request comes in from Synse Server, the response is taken from this "current" reading state.
-That is to say that a read request never directly reads from a device, but it gets the reading data from intermediary cached state.
+For every read, it will update internal state, tracking this "latest current reading".
+When a read request comes in from Synse Server, the device is not read directly, but the "latest current reading" state is instead returned.
+With a high enough read interval, the discrepancy between the latest cached reading and the actual current reading should be negligible for most applications.

 This allows read and write operations to happen constantly and consistently in the background without having incoming requests dictate the resolution of device readings.